hashicorp/terraform-provider-hcp/docs/resources/waypoint_application.md

 ### Optional

+- `actions` (List of String) List of actions by 'id' to assign to this Template.
+Applications created from this template will have these actions assigned to them.
+Only 'ID' is supported.
 - `application_input_variables` (Attributes Set) Input variables set for the application. (see [below for nested schema](#nestedatt--application_input_variables))
 - `project_id` (String) The ID of the HCP project where the Waypoint Application is located.
 - `readme_markdown` (String) Instructions for using the Application (markdown format supported).
 Note: this is a base64 encoded string, and can only be set in configuration after initial creation.
 The initial version of the README is generated from the README Template from source Template.